SMAC-Group/course_intro_statistics/chapters/chapter1.md

 >
 ```

-then the package is correctly installed!
+then you have successfully installed and loaded the `idarps` package!
 Congratulations!

-Below is a GIF illustrating the installation of the `idarps` `R` package:
+Below is a GIF which illustrates the installation of the `idarps` package:

 <center>